Do Animators even need a resume? Isn’t animation a tight industry where everyone knows each other and a small number of people get most of the work?

 If you’re applying for a small indie-game studio, chances are you will be hired directly by its founders or your future creative lead.

 If this is a big company, then your resume should initially pass through the wall of their HR department.
+And probably an ATS.
+Good thing we got you covered and explain how to write a resume that passes ats.

 In any case, whoever looks at your resume, they ask themselves a simple question: “are you the right Animator for their environment?”